 Education students, guided by a master teacher and college supervisor, will spend one semester in area schools for their student teaching experience.
 Students will be responsible for transportation to their student teaching placements.
 The deadline for student teaching applications is one full semester prior to the student teaching semester:

 January 15 – in order to student teach the following fall semester

 September 1 – in order to student teach the following spring semester

 Prerequisites for applying to student teach:

-Formal Admission (Stages One and Two) to the Teacher Education Division is also a prerequisite to student teach.
+Formal Admission (Stages One and Two) to the Teacher Education Division.

 All EDU courses completed and required grade for each EDU course attained.

 Must have a minimum of 2.70 grade point average.

 Double majors within the Teacher Education Division are not allowed.
 However, in some cases, Adolescence Education majors may be allowed to earn a second major in their content discipline.
 Students should refer to the Division of their discipline to determine whether this is allowed.